Top GIS Technologies in 2021 & Beyond

 Geographic Information Science and Technology (GIST) includes a versatile range of tools and techniques for capturing, analyzing and leveraging spatial information.
 With each passing year, advances in Geographic Information Systems (GIS) reveal exciting possibilities for urban planning, retail, space exploration, and more.
-Experts make the most of these opportunities by staying up to date as new ways of optimizing and employing GIS technology emerge.
+In 2021, experts make the most of these opportunities by staying up to date as new ways of optimizing and employing GIS technology emerge.

 By implementing robust GIS software applications, professionals can capture and visualize valuable geospatial intelligence.
 That’s why it’s vital for GIST experts to possess the combination of theoretical knowledge and hands-on training that comes from attending a forward-looking online GIST graduate program.
 Here are some of the ways GIS technology is used to meet complex challenges, including a preview of some of the fascinating changes ahead: